routsiddharth/movie_generator/README.md

 ## Project Difficulty Level

-This project uses web-scraping libraries, which are moderately difficult to get a hang of, but it doesn't use any OOP, just functions.
+This project uses web-scraping libraries, which are moderately difficult to get a hang of, but it doesn't use any Object Orientated Programming.

 ### Difficulty Rating: 4/10